visgl/deck.gl/docs/layers/hexagon-cell-layer.md

 ##### `hexagonVertices` (Array[[lon, lat]], optional)

 Primitive hexagon vertices as an array of six [lon, lat] pairs, in either clockwise or counter clouckwise direction.
-Use radius and angle instead of hexagonVertices if provided.
+Use `radius` and `angle` instead if `hexagonVertices` are not available.

 ##### `radius` (Number, optional)